Vatican City Population Pyramid (2023)

 How does Vatican City rank globally by population?

-Vatican City has a population of 0.0 million people as of 2023, representing approximately 0.00% of the global population.
+Vatican City has a population of 496 people as of 2023.
 While not among the world's most populous nations, Vatican City's demographic characteristics are significant for regional development patterns.
 The country's population size positions it as a smaller nation in global demographic terms.
 Understanding Vatican City's population dynamics provides insights into broader trends affecting similar-sized countries worldwide, particularly regarding development challenges and opportunities.

 What does Vatican City's age structure reveal about its development?